centrifugal/centrifugo/README.md

 [![Join the chat at https://t.me/joinchat/ABFVWBE0AhkyyhREoaboXQ](https://img.shields.io/badge/Telegram-Group-orange?style=flat&logo=telegram)](https://t.me/joinchat/ABFVWBE0AhkyyhREoaboXQ) &nbsp;&nbsp;[![Join the chat at https://discord.gg/tYgADKx](https://img.shields.io/discord/719186998686122046?style=flat&label=Discord&logo=discord)](https://discord.gg/tYgADKx)

-Centrifugo is a scalable real-time messaging server in a language-agnostic way.

-Centrifugo works in conjunction with application backend written in any programming language.
-It runs as a separate service and keeps persistent connections from application clients established over several supported types of transport (WebSocket, SockJS, EventSource, GRPC, HTTP-streaming).
-When you need to deliver an event to your clients in real-time, you publish it to Centrifugo server API – and Centrifugo then broadcasts the event to all connected clients interested in this event (clients subscribed to the event channel).
-In other words – Centrifugo is a user-facing PUB/SUB server.
+Centrifugo is a scalable soft **real-time messaging** server written in Go language.
+Centrifugo can instantly deliver messages to application online users connected over a **variety of real-time transports** (like WebSocket, HTTP-streaming, SSE/EventSource, GRPC, SockJS).
+Centrifugo has channel concept – so it's actually a **user-facing PUB/SUB server**.
+Centrifugo is **language-agnostic** and can be used to implement chat applications, live comments, multiplayer games, streaming metrics, etc. in conjunction with any backend.
+It's especially useful when the application backend does not have built-in concurrency support, or dealing with many persistent connections is a challenge you are not going to take part in.
+Several official client SDKs for **browser and mobile development** wrap bidirectional protocol, also Centrifugo supports unidirectional approach for simple zero-sdk-dependency use cases.

-For more information follow to [Centrifugo documentation site](https://centrifugal.dev).
+For the detailed information follow to [Centrifugo documentation site](https://centrifugal.dev).

 ![scheme](https://raw.githubusercontent.com/centrifugal/centrifugo/v2/docs/content/images/scheme_sketch.png)